TITLE 89: SOCIAL SERVICES

 2) Failure to notify the Department shall result in termination of the Provider Agreement.

-f) Providers shall have sufficient personnel to ensure service to all CCP applicants and clients.
+f) Providers shall have sufficient personnel to ensure service to all CCP participants.

 h) Providers may be units of State government, units of local government, for-profit or not-for-profit corporations, limited liability companies, sole proprietorships or partnerships.